Industry Specific

 Related Procedures

-- Procedure to Obtain Central License to Operate Food Business
+- Procedure for License to Operate Food Business through E-commerce

 - Procedure for Registration of Petty Food Business

-- Procedure to Obtain State License to Operate Food Business
+- Procedure for Obtain Central License to Operate Food Business